limdnas/mobiusomnipdf/README.md

 -no annoying popup ads, just one banner ad to help me compensate my unability to find a job

+-looks good in landscape mode and portrait mode

 ## Getting Started

 For help getting started with Flutter, view our online